dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 that is set in the HTML file.

-Another useful function for getting elements from the DOM is `queryAll`, which returns multiple page elements via a list of elements--`List<Element>`--all of which match the provided selector.
+Another useful function for getting elements from the DOM is `queryAll()`, which returns multiple page elements via a list of elements--`List<Element>`--all of which match the provided selector.

-##Modify text property of an element {#text-property}
+###Modifying the text property of an element

 ![Code Walk-through of mini.dart](images/4-mini-code-walk-through.png)

 The highlighted code refers to the text property of the element returned by `query`.
-All Elements have a text property.
+All Dart Elements have a text property.

 ![Code Walk-through of mini.dart](images/5-mini-code-walk-through.png)

-The equals sign sets the text property of the paragraph element to the string "Wake up, sleepy head!".
-This subsequently modifies the parallel object in the DOM with the effect of displaying the text on the browser page.
+The equal operator sets the text property of the paragraph element to the string "Wake up, sleepy head!", thereby displaying the text on the browser page.

 {% comment %}
 ## Understanding basic HTML {#understand-html}